FAQs

 What is a Physiotherapist?

-Physiotherapists are based within our Persistent Physical Symptoms Service, Chronic Fatigue Service South, and Physical Health Rehabilitation Psychology South.
+Physiotherapists are based across some of our services.
 They can offer education on pain, fatigue, and other physical symptoms, and support you to move safely, and increase your physical strength and stability.

 What is Cognitive Behavioural Therapy (CBT)?